aleen42/PersonalWiki/qa/parse_json.md

 Originally, if the request header `Content-Type` is set with `text/plain` or `text/html`, there is no problem with using `JSON.parse()`.
 However, when we set it with `application/json` or `text/x-json`, do not use `JSON.parse()` to parse the returned data, as it throws an error.

 Despite of this case, we should also focus on using a plugin, named `jQuery-File-Upload`.
-According to [its official wiki](https://github.com/blueimp/jQuery-File-Upload/wiki/Setup#content-type-negotiation), it has negotiated to `Content-Type` in IE8/IE9, causing another problem: `done` handler cannot be triggered when complete uploading, as the following snipet shown:
+According to [its official wiki](https://github.com/blueimp/jQuery-File-Upload/wiki/Setup#content-type-negotiation), it has negotiated to `Content-Type` in IE8/IE9, causing another problem: `done` handler cannot be triggered when complete uploading, as the following snippet shown:

 ```js
 /** jquery.fileupload.js */